MicrosoftDocs/appcenter-docs/docs/push/send-notification.md

 To create an Audience from the Campaign Wizard

-1. Create a Campaign using the instructions provided in [Creating a notification](#creating-a-notification).
+1. Create a Campaign using the instructions provided in [Create a notification](#create-a-notification).
 2. Navigate to the Campaign's **Target** page

 When defining an audience: